zhukuixi/Udacity_DataScientistNanoDegree/Chp1_IntroToDataScience/project/ReadMe.md

 I intend to follow the CRISP-DM process to systematically explore the data, gain valuable insights and effectively communicate my findings via a blog post on Medium to the board audience.

 ## File Descriptions
-The Jupyter Notebook to showcase my thought process and code related to the questions posed.
+The Jupyter Notebook showcases my thought process and code solutions related to the questions posed.

 ## Medium Blog Post
 The main discovery of the analysis can be found at the Medium Blog post available [here]()